kyohei03/furima-34579/README.md

 | item    | references | foreign_key: true |

 ### association
-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user
-- belongs_to :buyers
+- has_one :buyer